Key takeaways

 15. Traffic source

-This metric measures how much traffic comes from different sources, such as organic searches, paid searches, and social media.
-Understanding where your website visitors are coming from is vital for targeting marketing efforts to the appropriate channels.
+This metric measures how much traffic comes from different sources, such as organic searches, paid searches, and social media platforms.
+Understanding where your website visitors are coming from when they browse your online store is vital for targeted campaigns and advertising efforts to the appropriate marketing channels.
+By analyzing each traffic source’s conversion rate, you can determine which channels are driving not only visits but also meaningful actions, like purchases.

 How to track it?